Skip to content

 Generating the key

-2. In the "SSKS-2MR backend key" section, click on the "Generate a key" button
+2. Click on the "Generate a key" button

 Key generated